 Fundraising relates to the activities of raising general and specific contributions to the Organization and promoting special events.
+Fundraising expenses as a percentage of total contribution revenue was 13% for the year ended June 30, 2021.

 (j) Functional Allocation of Expenses